reactjs/react-router-tutorial/lessons/03-navigating-with-link/README.md

 # Navigating with Link

 Perhaps the most used component in your app is `Link`.
-Its almost identical to the `<a/>` tag you're used to except that its aware of the `Router` it was rendered in.
+It's almost identical to the `<a/>` tag you're used to except that it's aware of the `Router` it was rendered in.

 Let's create some navigation in our `App` component.